baonnguyen/quick-catch/README.md

-revolver
+Quick-catch
 ========

-Automation tool for quick UI testing
+Automation tool for quick and dirty UI testing